 Special Needs Planning

-Planning for the care and support of family members with special needs encompasses planning for living, vocational, and financial support.
-We can assist you with a plan of care for the ongoing future support of a loved one with a disability.
+Planning for the care and support of someone with special needs encompasses arrangements for living, vocational, and financial support.
+We can assist you with a plan for the ongoing future support for yourself or a loved one with a disability.
 This planning may include the use of a special needs trust, certain other legal documents, and possibly court proceedings to provide for the needs and wellbeing of the individual with disabilities.
-We guide families of various circumstances, whether the individual with disabilities is a young child, a young person becoming an adult, or an adult child of aging parents.
+We guide individuals and families of various circumstances, to customize a plan with the right balance of independence, protection, and assistance.

 Special Needs Trusts

 For all ages, we can prepare special needs trusts for current and future needs.
-For a family with a young child who is disabled, a special needs trust is a way to manage and preserve inheritance, and gifts, especially when the child becomes an adult and begins receiving means-tested public assistance, like SSI and Medicaid.
+For a family with a young child who is disabled, a special needs trust is a way to manage and preserve inheritance and gifts, especially when the child becomes an adult and begins receiving means-tested public assistance, like SSI and Medicaid.
 Individuals of any age may benefit from a special needs trust if they receive personal injury or medical malpractice settlements that need to be protected while the individual is also receiving means-tested public assistance.
-A special needs trust can be established with a customized trust, specific to the individual, assets, and selected trustee, or a special needs trust can be established within the non-profit program, WisPACT (Wisconsin Pooled and Community Trusts), which has a professional corporate trustee.
+A special needs trust can be established with a customized trust, specific to the individual, assets, and selected trustee.
+Alternatively, a special needs trust can be established within a non-profit pooled trust program, which has a professional corporate trustee.
+The two pooled trust programs in Wisconsin are Wispact and Life Navigators.

 Transition to Adulthood